MicrosoftDocs/content-templates/templates/org/aac/aac-architecture-guide-content.md

 ---
 title: <Article title, which becomes the title metadata>
-description: <Write a 100-160 character description that ends with a period and ideally starts with a call to action.
+description: <Write a 100-160 character description that starts with a call to action and ends with a period.
 This becomes the browse card description.>
-author: <Contributor's GitHub username.
-If no GitHub account, use martinekuan>
+author: <Contributor's GitHub username.>
 ms.author: <Contributor's Microsoft alias.
-Can include multiple contributors, separated by commas.
-If no alias, use the Microsoft email alias "architectures".>
+Can include multiple contributors, separated by commas.>
-ms.date: <Publish or major update date - mm/dd/yyyy>
+ms.date: <Date of publish or major update in mm/dd/yyyy format>
 ms.topic: conceptual
 ms.service: azure-architecture-center
 ms.subservice: architecture-guide